TSE sets up committee on outage as Fujitsu continues investigation

 “From what we learned through the press conference, Arrowhead doesn’t need a major update right now except for the elimination of the single point of failure,” said Eiichiro Yanagawa, a Tokyo-based senior analyst at Celent, a consulting firm focused on financial services technology.

-“The challenge is how to reduce downtime, and this means enhancement to not only hardware, but software, people, and business operations,” he said.
+“The challenge is how to reduce downtime, and this means enhancement to not only hardware, but software, people, and business operations.
+The real challenge is complexity, and its reduction is a problem for all market participants,” he said.

 Reporting by Makiko Yamazaki, Hiroko Hamada, Stanley White and Hideyuki Sano; additional reporting by David Dolan; Editing by Richard Pullin and David Clarke and Kirsten Donovan